The Watershed Atlas of the Allegheny River is a project of Pennsylvania Environmental Council and Allegheny Watershed Network.

 John Arway, Chief Environmental Services, PA Fish and Boat Commission

-Tingle Barnes, Director of Environmental Education, Audubon Society of Western
+Tingle Barnes, Director of Environmental Education, Audubon Society of Western Pennsylvania

 Dennis Bateman, Exhibit Development Specialist, Carnegie Science Center

-John Dawes, Administrator, Western PA Watershed Protection Program of the Heinz
+John Dawes, Administrator, Western PA Watershed Protection Program of the Heinz Endowments

-Dan Donnelly, Director of Environmental Science and Managment Program, Duquesne
+Dan Donnelly, Director of Environmental Science and Managment Program, Duquesne University

 Rick Malmstrom, Teacher, The Ellis School